Deepshikha Deshmukh

 Deepshikha Deshmukh (née Bhagnani; born 29 October 1983) is an Indian film producer who works in the Hindi cinema industry.

 Deshmukh has produced multiple films under the production house Pooja Entertainment.
-She has worked as a producer on several Bollywood movies, including the 2020 release Jawaani Jaaneman and the remake of 1995's Coolie No. 1.
+She has worked as a producer on several Bollywood movies, including the 2020 releases Jawaani Jaaneman and Coolie No. 1.
 Deshmukh has also founded the organic skincare brand Love Organically.

 Early life

-Deshmukh was born on 29 October 1983, in Kolkata, West Bengal, to film producer Vashu Bhagnani and his wife, Pooja Bhagnani.
+Deshmukh was born on 29 October 1983, in Calcutta, West Bengal, to film producer Vashu Bhagnani and his wife, Pooja Bhagnani.
 She has a younger brother, Jackky Bhagnani, who is an actor and film producer.

 Career

-Deepshikha Deshmukh leads the strategy and production efforts at Pooja Entertainment.
-She debuted as a producer in 2016 with the Aishwarya Rai Bachchan and Randeep Hooda starrer 'Sarbjit'.
-She is noted for backing meaningful cinema and social issues.
-She has opted for subject-oriented films like 'Madaari' starring Irrfan Khan.
-She also partnered with Priyanka Chopra as a producer for Pooja Entertainment's first Punjabi film 'Sarvann'.
+Deepshikha Deshmukh leads the strategy and production efforts at Pooja Entertainment.She is noted for backing films centring on social issues.
+She debuted as a producer in 2016 with the Aishwarya Rai Bachchan and Randeep Hooda starrer Sarbjit.
+She has also opted for subject-oriented films like Madaari starring Irrfan Khan.
+She also partnered with Priyanka Chopra as a producer for Pooja Entertainment's first Punjabi film Sarvann.

-In 2018, she produced the film “Welcome to New York”.
+In 2018, she produced the film Welcome to New York.
 The film starred Sonakshi Sinha, Diljit Dosanjh, and Karan Johar.
-In the same year, she also produced “Dil Juunglee” starring Taapsee Pannu and Saqib Saleem.
+In the same year, she also produced Dil Juunglee starring Taapsee Pannu and Saqib Saleem.

 In 2020, she produced the film Jawaani Jaaneman, starring Saif Ali Khan, Tabu, and Alaya F in the lead.
-The film also marked Alaya's debut in the industry.
-At the end of the same year, Coolie No. 1 (2020), which was a remake of the 1995 film, was released on an OTT platform.
+The film also marked Alaya's debut in the film industry.
+At the end of the same year, Coolie No. 1, which was a remake of the 1995 film of the same name, was released on Amazon Prime Video.
 The original film and the remake were both produced by Pooja Entertainment.

-Deshmukh's next film as a producer was a spy thriller called “BellBottom” starring Akshay Kumar as the lead alongside Vaani Kapoor, Lara Dutta, and Huma Qureshi, released in 2021.
+Deshmukh's next film as a producer was a spy thriller called Bell Bottom starring Akshay Kumar as the lead alongside Vaani Kapoor, Lara Dutta, and Huma Qureshi, released in 2021.
 It turned out to be a commercial failure.
-She worked as a producer on an action drama, Ganapath starring Tiger Shroff and Kriti Sanon, and her upcoming project as a producer is a multilingual historical drama "Suryaputra Mahavir Karna" directed by R.S.
+She worked as a producer on an action drama, Ganapath starring Tiger Shroff and Kriti Sanon, and her upcoming project as a producer is a multilingual historical drama Suryaputra Mahavir Karna, directed by R.S.
 Vimal.